EtomicCheese/hugo-test/README.md

 # Greetings

-This repo has no initial purpose
+This repo has no initial purpose for any reason